DOG BITE STATISTICS

 The United States reported 40 fatal attacks for 2007

-In 2005, Ontario introduced a province-wide ban on Pit Bulls, do not let this legislation give you a false sense of security
+In 2005, Ontario introduced a province-wide ban on Pit Bulls, do not let this legislation give you a false sense of securi

 In 2007 dog bites cost insurers $356.2 million, up 10.5% from the previous year.
 Dog bite injuries now account for 1/3 of all homeowner’s insurance liability claims.